 - Speed – Next.js websites can be super-fast because they are static so visitors will be more than satisfied with the performance.

 - Data security – in the case of Next.js, the data on the site is not directly linked to the site, so it is more difficult for an attacker to get it.

-All of these things mentioned above make the user experience as great as it can be.
+All of the things mentioned above make the user experience as great as it can be.

 It is worth stopping a little here and noting how much the next values development experience.
 This thread stretches from the very origins of the framework – ease of development and implementation, clear documentation, examples, easy transition to new versions.